Calls for papers for conferences taking place in November 2024

 Any inquiries should be sent to novadoctoralsymposium@gmail.com

-For further details, see the original CFP and poster below.
+For further details, please check the original CFP and event poster inserted below.

 (Posted 23 April 2023)